pranitastudent/Exam-Dashboard/README.md

 ## Testing and Validating

 The HTML and CSS3 codes were validated on WSC validator and no syntax errors were found.
 The JavaScript was validated using JS Hint and no errors were found.
 The website was tested at various screen sizes which include mobile and tablet devices.
-The Javascript code was tested using the console ar various intervals and using Jasmine to examine whether the function tests pass.
 The website has been found to be fully functional and has been tested on the following browsers:

 <ul>